Umrabilal/Titanic-Dataset-Project/README.md

 Conclusion
 This project highlights the importance of feature engineering and data preprocessing in improving model performance.
 Future improvements may include advanced hyperparameter tuning, ensemble methods, or using deep learning techniques.
 # How_to_Run_the_Code
 1. Clone the repository.
 git clone https://colab.research.google.com/drive/1W1d_xJvU95J2fOXLt7kmkhh9_q228aRP
 cd Titanic-Dataset-Analysis

-2. Install dependencies.

-pip install -r requirements.txt

-3. Run the notebook or script.
+2. Run the notebook or script.

-Acknowledgments
+# Acknowledgments
 Kaggle for providing the Titanic dataset.